rovechkin1/message-sign/README.md

 Note that number of keys must exceed number of signing pods.
 This is an obvious requirement, since otherwise, all pods cannot be used in parallel - there would be not enough keys for them.

+For simplicity this project doesn't maintain index of the key in the mongostore.
+Thus when signing pod is restarted, the index will be reset to 0 and keys will not be utilized evently.
+This limitation will be removed later by persisting current key index in state store along with nonce.

 ### Record Structures
 Records before signing:
 ```